bgonzalez/microsoft-365-community/Community/accessibility-by-design.md

 The first step of using accessible design is to recognize that there is a need to.
 Period.
 Once there is realization, progress can occur because exclusion often happens unintentionally.
 Exclusive design affects far more people than meets the eye, and the effort to change it is tiny.
+The best way to avoid creating innaccessible content is to learn from and work with people with disabilities, following the principle "nothing about us, without us".
+Accessibility and access are not  "special needs" they are (human) needs.
+Period.

+If someone needs extra reasoning for creating accessible content, proper content structure, images description and accessibility tagging also help Artificial intellegence interpret the documents faster and provide better results.
+So, no matter if you are creating accessible documents for others or yourself, you will not regret doing the work.

 If we want to give more people a sense of community and belonging, we need to start thinking about accessibility.
 Then we can get people to contribute their knowledge and skills.
 That's how we grow as a community and as individuals.